About Kearsarge Klassic

 Routes

-55-mile & 35-mile options plus, for the adventurous, an 85-Mile route!
+55-mile & 35-mile options plus, for the adventurous (and new for ‘25), an Elevation Bonus route.
 Have it it your way!
-Routes will be marked and, for self-navigation, cue sheets and GPX (or similar) files will be provided.
+Routes (except Elevation Bonus) will be marked and, for self-navigation, cue sheets and .fit (or similar) files will be provided.
 Our No-Drop category uses the 35 Mile Route.

 Beneficiary